Research Opportunities

 Research is an important component in the investigation of the biological basis of behavior.
-Undergraduates in the Neuroscience majors can participate in research opportunities with faculty in the Program as well as across the University.
-These experiences can enhance the college experience beyond traditional coursework.
+Undergraduates in the neuroscience majors can participate in research opportunities with faculty in the program as well as across the university, enhancing students' college experience beyond traditional coursework.

 What are the benefits of getting involved in research?